vkielb/mental-health-in-tech/README.md

 *P-value*: 0.032

 *Conclusion*: We reject the null hypothesis.
 There is statistically significant evidence to suggest that there is a greater proportion of individuals in tech have mental health disorders than individuals not in tech.

-### Age Means

-*H<sub>0</sub>*: The mean age of individuals with a mental health disorder is the same as the mean age as individuals who do not have a mental health disorder.

-*H<sub>A</sub>*: The mean age of individuals with a mental health disorder is different than the mean age as individuals who do not have a mental health disorder.

-*P-value*: 0.668

-*Conclusion*: We do not reject the null hypothesis.
-There is no evidence to suggest a statistically significant difference in mean age between those who are diagnosed and those who are not.

 ### Female vs. Male